As a freelancer, it’s important that you have health insurance to protect your business’ most important asset: yourself!

 So how do you avoid eyestrain when you need to work on your computer all day?
 Here are some tips to keep your eyes healthy so you can stay focused:

-- Take breaks: Take a 15-20 minute break away from the screen every 2 hours.
+Take breaks: Take a 15-20 minute break away from the screen every two hours.

 Eat an eye-healthy diet

 Certain nutrients found naturally in specific foods are helpful for maintaining good eye health.
 These nutrients include omega-3 fatty acids, the antioxidant duo of lutein and zeaxanthin, copper, zinc, vitamins A, E & C and beta-carotene.³

 So what foods are good sources of these eye-saving nutrients?